go-aah/docs/routing.md

 aah framework supports domain and subdomains seamlessly and reverse route lookup by route name effectively.

 aah framework uses routing algorithm implementation from [httprouter](https://github.com/julienschmidt/httprouter) developed by [@julienschmidt](https://github.com/julienschmidt).
 Customized by author of aah framework [@jeevatkm](https://github.com/jeevatkm).
-Router supports variables in the routing pattern and matches against the request method and scales better.
+Router supports path variables in the routing pattern and matches against the request method and scales better.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.